 My paintings often follow a similar route.
 Beginning with an abstracted ground, I build color and texture with layers of acrylics, polymer, paper, graphite and Caran D'Ache.
 I work to blend elements of design with intuition.
 Sometimes my paintings develop spontaneously, sometimes they are planned and constructed in a more mechanical and calculated way, but always with the conscious objective of finding a creative and individual language to represent the world around me.

-Come visit me at my home studio (call to make an appointment at 571-214-6784), or my group studio, with 9 other artists called the "Artists' Atelier" at 756 Walker Road, Great Falls, VA.
-Open hours are Wednesday and Saturday afternoons or by appointment or chance.
+Come visit me at my home studio, or my group studio, with 9 other artists called the "Artists' Atelier" at 756 Walker Road, Great Falls, VA.
+Open hours at the Atelier are Wednesdays (12-4pm) and Saturdays (10am -12pm) or whenever an artist is working.